fanqingsong/fastapi-hive/docs/how.md

 ## URL MAPPING

-As you know, this framework will discover and load all modules in all packages automatically.
+As you know, this framework will discover and load all cornerstones in all packages automatically.
 So the API URLs contain package folder name or module folder name, in order to avoid conflicts and be sensible.

 If the folder structure likes below